 InTest Corporation (INTT) Surpasses Market Returns: Some Facts Worth Knowing

-Coming into today, shares of the company had lost 5.65% in the past month.
-In that same time, the Computer and Technology sector gained 3.67%, while the S&P 500 gained 2.08%.
+Shares of the company witnessed a loss of 8.6% over the previous month, trailing the performance of the Computer and Technology sector with its gain of 4.99% and the S&P 500's gain of 2.5%.

-Analysts and investors alike will be keeping a close eye on the performance of inTest Corporation in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $0.13, reflecting a 61.76% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $29.3 million, down 9.6% from the prior-year quarter.
+Market participants will be closely following the financial results of inTest Corporation in its upcoming release.
+The company is forecasted to report an EPS of $0.13, showcasing a 61.76% downward movement from the corresponding quarter of the prior year.
+Simultaneously, our latest consensus estimate expects the revenue to be $29.3 million, showing a 9.6% drop compared to the year-ago quarter.

-Investors might also notice recent changes to analyst estimates for inTest Corporation.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for inTest Corporation.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-At present, inTest Corporation boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Right now, inTest Corporation possesses a Zacks Rank of #3 (Hold).

-In the context of valuation, inTest Corporation is at present trading with a Forward P/E ratio of 14.05.
-This signifies a discount in comparison to the average Forward P/E of 22.08 for its industry.
+Valuation is also important, so investors should note that inTest Corporation has a Forward P/E ratio of 14.13 right now.
+For comparison, its industry has an average Forward P/E of 22.25, which means inTest Corporation is trading at a discount to the group.